MachadoLhes/restQL-clojure/README.md

 When building a microservice architecture we often have to deal with services calling multiple services.

-RestQL does the heavy lifting of orchestrating and parallelizing the API calls, alleviating the burden of working with async requests in Java.
+restQL does the heavy lifting of orchestrating and parallelizing the API calls, alleviating the burden of working with async requests in Java.

 ## Getting Started